 The first question most people want to know does I get the digital negatives and the answer is yes.
 Like you, we want to keep those images forever as well and the idea of being able to save your images in a cloud in case of a fire and share them with family as easily as sending an email is invaluable these days.
 All our packages include the digital negatives.

 How many images do I get?

 Well, that depends on how many hours we shoot.
-But roughly for 6 hours which is the average time for getting ready shots, ceremony, formal pictures after the ceremony, romantic pictures and a 3-hour reception it is roughly 600-800 images depending on the number of guests and how many people are in the bridal party.
+But roughly for 6 hours which is the average time for getting ready shots, ceremony, formal pictures after the ceremony, romantic pictures and a 3-hour reception it is roughly 600-800 images but often we deliver much more.
+It is all dependent on the number of guests, number of events and how many people are in the bridal party.

 What do you shoot?

 Well, pretty much everything.
 Does that mean literally everything?
 Of course not but yes all the major events from getting into your dress to putting those rings on your fingers and back around to the garter bouquet and finally the exit.
 We’ve been doing this a long time and we know what are the important shots but during your complimentary bridal consultation, we will discuss any special requests to make sure we can accommodate those for you.